ssulis/3SD/README.md

-# Adapted-bootstrap
+# Semi-supervised Standardized Detection (3SD)

-Exemple of how to run the adapted bootstrap described in Sulis et al., 2017 and Sulis et al., in prep.
+Exemple of how to run the 3SD algorithm described in Sulis et al., 2021 (submitted).

-IEEE link to the paper: https://ieeexplore.ieee.org/document/8081377

-ArXiv link to the paper: https://ui.adsabs.harvard.edu/abs/2017arXiv170606657S/abstract
+TBD